 Funding Opportunity Description

-Third Coast Center for AIDS Research (CFAR) pilot awards are intended for key preliminary studies in HIV-related basic, clinical, or behavioral research that will lead to new NIH grant submissions.
-A proposal must be for a new project that is distinct from any currently funded project.
-The proposed research project must align with NIH HIV high/medium research priorities (NOT-OD-15-137) with preference given to topics in high priority categories.
-The Developmental Core has funded 30 high-impact pilot projects between 2015 and 2019.
+Third Coast CFAR pilot awards are intended for preliminary studies in HIV-related basic, clinical, social or behavioral research that will lead to new NIH grant submissions.
+The Developmental Core has funded more than 30 high-impact pilot projects between 2015 and 2020.